 Seba-Gel Side Effects

-Note: This page contains side effects data for the generic drug benzoyl peroxide topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Seba-Gel.
+Note: This document contains side effect information about benzoyl peroxide topical.
+Some of the dosage forms listed on this page may not apply to the brand name Seba-Gel.

 For the Consumer